Infertility Treatments – PGD (Embryo Biopsy)

 - Introduced 16 years ago, PGD has now been performed in at least 10.000 cycles, with the majority applied for selection and transfer of euploid embryos in assisted reproduction.

-- PGD allows the avoidance of birth of children with an inherited disease without the risk of pregnancy termination.
+- PGD allows the avoidance of the birth of children with an inherited disease without the risk of pregnancy termination.

 - PGD improves implantation and pregnancy rates in poor prognosis IVF treatment.